deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 That's all.
 Login into Openstack using Elixir OIDC in the demo project should now be possible.

-## Openstack CLI
+## OpenStack CLI

-After a successfull authentication an active OIDC token can be used to obtain a keystone token using the Openstack cmdline tools.
+After a successfull authentication an active OIDC token can be used to obtain a keystone token using the OpenStack cmdline tools.

 - Login into [https://login.elixir-czech.org/oidc/]()